A Scala library for language processing.

 The header shows summary information about the execution: the total time that it took, the amount of that time that was accounted for by profiled events and the number of profiling records that were obtained.
 The latter corresponds to the number of interesting runtime events such as rewriting strategy applications or attribute evaluations.

-dimension tells us the kind of evaluation that a profiling
+The event dimension tells us the kind of evaluation that a profiling

 record represents.